shythorn/Reshade-MultiLUT-Pack-Builder/README.md

 Leave this as **None** for normal use.

-Use a Pre-LUT when all LUTs in the pack expect the same conversion first — for example, a **Rec.709 → Log** conversion before creative LUTs designed for that Log input.
-The transform is baked into the generated pack automatically.
+Use a Pre-LUT when all LUTs in the pack expect the same conversion first — for example, applying a **Rec.709 → Log** conversion LUT before LUTs designed for Log color inputs.

-## Download a local copy

-If you want to keep the tool on your computer, download the standalone HTML file from the **[Releases](https://github.com/shythorn/Reshade-MultiLUT-Pack-Builder/releases)** page and open it in your browser.
+The transform is baked into the generated pack automatically so that no other LUT shader is required in the fx stack.

+Currently, Pre-LUT can only be applied to the whole pack and is not customizable for each individual LUT.

+### `.3dl` data order

+Most Autodesk/Lustre `.3dl` files use **Blue fastest**, which is the default.

+If a `.3dl` LUT produces incorrect or strangely shifted colors, try switching it to **Red fastest** instead.
+This setting only affects `.3dl` files; `.cube` files do not need it.

 ## Credits